ElectroBlocks/docs/docs/blocks.md

 ## Loop With

 This block is used to repeat something over and over again.
 It creates a variable often called "i".
-It will start i at the from number and will add or subtract the value stored in i until it gets to the to number.
+It will start "i" from the number and add or subtract the value stored in "i" until it gets to the to number.
 The best way to understand loops in Electroblocks is to play around with them.

 ![loop with adding](assets/blocks/loopwith1.png)